ckormanyos/real-time-cpp/readme.txt

 workspace of type "external makefile" to invoke GNUmake (via batch file) in combination with several makefiles.

+To build any target other than Debug or Release for Win32, a cross-compiler (GNU GCC cross compiler) is required.
+See the text below for additional details.

 Upon successful build, the build results, such as the HEX-files, map files, etc., will be placed in the bin directory.